jmascia/KLCPopup/README.md

 	+ (KLCPopup*)popupWithContentView:(UIView*)contentView;

-Create a popup with custom layouts, animations, and behaviors.
+Or create a popup with custom layouts, animations, and behaviors.
 Customizations can also be accessed via properties on the popup instance:

 	+ (KLCPopup*)popupWithContentView:(UIView*)contentView
 					 horizontalLayout:(KLCPopupHorizontalLayout)horizontalLayout